filip-michalsky/SalesGPT/README.md

 # :robot: SalesGPT - Your Context-Aware AI Sales Assistant

 This repo demonstrates an implementation of a **context-aware** AI Sales Assistant using LLMs.
-Use any of closed/open-source LLMs via integration with [`litellm`](https://docs.litellm.ai/docs/providers)!

 SalesGPT is context-aware, which means it can understand what section of a sales conversation it is in and act accordingly.
 Morever, SalesGPT has access to tools, such as your own pre-defined product knowledge base, significantly reducing hallucinations!